Cadasta/cadasta-docs/en/03-projects.md

 When you're done adding your general information, you can assign member permissions.
 Project members are members of your organization, and their permissions reflect their role in any given project.

-To learn more about member permissions, see the section [Project Members & Member Permissions](#project-members-member-permissions) below.
+To learn more about member permissions, see the  [Project Members & Member Permissions](#project-members-member-permissions) section below.

 ![](/assets/project-member-permissions.png)

-When you're done, congratulations!
-You've created your very first project.
+When you're done, **congratulations!** You've created your very first project.

 Your next steps are to start collecting records for your projects, including:
 * **project locations** - all the parcels, buildings, boundaries and other locations relevant to your project;
-* **location relationships** - or parties that have some right or access to your location, and
+* **location relationships** to **parties** that have some right or access to one or more of your locations, and
 * **resources** like photos, deeds, and other documentation related to your project, location or location relationships.

 Read more about these records in the next section: [Project Records: Locations, Relationships, and Resources](04-records.md).